Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration/sync-schemas-from-cluster.rst

     - `Individual Options`: Select one or more topics individually, choose a team, and save.
 The selected schemas will now appear in the **Schemas** tab in **TopicOverview** menu.

+.. note::  Klaw caches all this schema information, and refreshes once in a day, or whenever there are schema changes.
+            However when someone adds/deletes a schema manually, directly on the schema registry server, a manual cache reset can be done with the button provided in the page.

 .. image:: /../../../_static/images/sync/SyncSchemasFromCluster.png

 .. note::  **ShowAll** Option shows also the topics and associated schemas which are already in sync with the schema registry cluster.
 No action is required on these topics.
 These can be noticed with a green icon.